PointGrow: Autoregressively Learned Point Cloud Generation with Self-Attention: Experiments

-\textbf{Evaluation on Semantics Preserving.} After generating point clouds, we perform classification as a measure of semantics preserving.
-More specifically, after training on ShapeNet training sets, we generated 300 point clouds per category (2,100 in total for 7 categories), and conducted two classification tasks: one is training on original ShapeNet training sets, and testing on generated shapes; the other is training on generated shapes, and testing on original ShapeNet testing sets.
-PointNet (\cite{qi2017pointnet}), a widely-uesd model, was chosen as the point cloud classifier.
-We implement two GAN-based competing methods, 3D-GAN (\cite{wu2016learning}) and latent-GAN (\cite{achlioptas2017representation}), to sample different shapes for each category, and also include CA-Max and CA-Mean for comparison.
-The results are reported in Table \ref{table:cls}.
-Note that the CA-Mean baseline achieves comparable performance against both GAN-based competing methods.
+To actually evaluate the generated shape quality, we argue that if generated 3D shapes contain consistent semantic features as real shapes, a classification model trained on real shapes should perform well on generated ones, and vice versa.
+Therefore, after training on ShapeNet sets, we generate 300 point clouds per category (2,100 in total for 7 categories), and conduct two classification tasks: one training on original ShapeNet training sets and testing on generated shapes, the other training on generated shapes and testing on original ShapeNet testing sets.
+Here, PointNet \cite{qi2017pointnet}, a widely-uesd model, is used as the point cloud shape classifier.
+We implement another two GAN-based competing methods and report classification results in Table \ref{table:cls}, together with model complexity using number of model parameters.
 In the first classification task, our SACA-A model outperforms existing models by a relatively large margin, while in the second task, SACA-A and SACA-B models show similar performance.

-\textbf{Unsupervised Feature Learning.} We next evaluate the learned point feature representations of the proposed framework, using them as features for classification.
-We obtain the feature representation of a shape by applying different types of ``symmetric" functions as illustrated in \cite{qi2017pointnet} (i.e. min, max and mean pooling) on features of each layer before the SACA operation, and concatenate them all.
-Following \cite{wu2016learning}, we first pre-train our model on 7 categories from the ShapeNet dataset, and then use the model to extract feature vectors for both training and testing shapes of ModelNet40 dataset.
-A linear SVM is used for feature classification.
-We report our best results in Table \ref{table:cls_unsupervised}.
-SACA-A model achieves the best performance, and SACA-B model performs slightly worse than Latent-GAN-CD (\cite{achlioptas2017representation} uses 57,000 models from 55 categories of ShapeNet dataset for pre-training, while we use 17,687 models across 7 categories).